Joseph-Obuseri/Project-1/README.md

 •	Description of the topology
 •	Access Policies
 •	ELK Configuration
-	Beats in Use
+  -	Beats in Use
-	Machines Being Monitored
+  -	Machines Being Monitored
 •	How to Use the Ansible Build

-Description of the Topology
+**Description of the Topology**

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.
 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.